-Several hypotheses have been proposed for the underlying pathophysiological mechanisms of Dupuytren's contracture.
-Localised ischaemia from diabetes, trauma, or other aetiologies is thought to produce xanthine oxidase free radicals that may then damage the perivascular connective tissue and bring on a reparative response by surrounding fibroblasts or triggering myofibroblasts.
+Several hypotheses have been proposed for the underlying pathophysiologic mechanisms of Dupuytren contracture.
+Localized ischemia from diabetes, trauma, or other etiologies is thought to produce xanthine oxidase free radicals that may then damage the perivascular connective tissue and bring on a reparative response by surrounding fibroblasts, or triggering myofibroblasts.
 Fibroblast growth factor (FGF), platelet-derived growth factor (PDGF), and transforming growth factor-beta (TGF-b) may signal an overproduction of myofibroblasts, leading to the formation of nodules and contractures.
-It has also been demonstrated in Dupuytren's contracture that the proportions of the different types of collagen are altered, with collagen type 1 replaced by collagen type 3, similar to the proliferative phase of wound healing.
+It has also been demonstrated that, in Dupuytren contracture, the proportions of the different types of collagen are altered, with collagen type 1 replaced by collagen type 3, similar to the proliferative phase of wound healing.